-Suppose you went for a dinner with your best friend and some memorable events occurred during the time, then bon can be used to express your emotions.
+Suppose you went for an enjoyable dinner with your best friend or perhaps you’re thinking back to a memorable moment in the past, then bon can be used to express your emotions.

-The native French speakers have a habit of using short exclamatory phrases to express wishes towards someone.
-Let’s look at some of the common ones –
+The native French speakers have a habit of using short exclamatory phrases to express their wishes for someone.
+Let’s look at some of the most common ones:

 Bon voyage!
 (Have a good trip!)

 Bon appétit!
 (Have a good meal!)